quaspar33/f1-pitstop-advisor-v2/README.md

 conda activate f1-pitstop-advisor
 ```

-### 3. Generate models (optional)
+### 3. Generate models (Optional / Mandatory for offline use)
 The project uses pre-trained models stored as .pickle files.
-If you want to re-train the models or explore the selection process:
+These files are included in the online repository via Git LFS.
+If you are using the offline version (e.g., from a CD/USB without LFS support) or if the models are missing, you must regenerate them manually:
 1. Navigate to the notebooks/ directory.
 2. Run search_for_best_models.ipynb to evaluate different models architectures.
 3. Run search_for_best_parameters.ipynb to perform hyperparameter tuning.